espressomd/espresso/doc/sphinx/features.rst

 -  ``METADYNAMICS``

--  ``LANGEVIN_PER_PARTICLE`` Allows to define the temperature and friction coefficient for individual particles.
-See [ssec:particleproperties] for details.

 -  ``CATALYTIC_REACTIONS`` Allows the user to define three particle types to be reactant, catalyzer, and product.
 Reactants get converted into products in the vicinity of a catalyst according to a used-defined reaction rate constant.
 It is also possible to set up a chemical equilibrium reaction between the reactants and products, with another rate constant.

-See section [sec:Reactions] for details.
+   .. seealso:: :ref:`Catalytic reactions`

 -  ``OVERLAPPED``

 -  ``COLLISION_DETECTION`` Allows particles to be bound on collision.
-See section [sec:collision]

 -  ``OLD_RW_VERSION`` This switches back to the old, *wrong* random walk code of the polymer.
 Only use this if you rely on the old behaviour and *know